junxit/us-congress-bills-112/metadata.md

 - 2011-11-14 — Mr. Hastings (WA) moved to suspend the rules and pass the bill.
 - 2011-11-14 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H7408)
 - 2011-11-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H7408)
+- 2011-11-15 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.